wikimedia/mediawiki/DEVELOPERS.md

 Example overrides and configurations can be found under [MediaWiki-Docker on mediawiki.org][mw-docker].

-After updating `docker-compose.override.yml`, run `docker-compose down` followed by `docker-compose up -d` for changes to take effect.
+After updating `docker-compose.override.yml`, run `docker compose down` followed by `docker compose up -d` for changes to take effect.

 ### Install extra packages

-If you need root on the container to install system packages with `apt-get` for troubleshooting, you can open a shell as root with `docker-compose exec --user root mediawiki bash`.
+If you need root on the container to install system packages with `apt-get` for troubleshooting, you can open a shell as root with `docker compose exec --user root mediawiki bash`.

 ### Install extensions and skins